 Consuelo Araos, a researcher at the Signos UANDES Center, seeks to understand the changes in household formation.

-The researcher was awarded the FAI Priority Thematic Areas Competition (ATP) given by the Directorate of Research of the Universidad de los Andes, and the dean of the Faculty of Social Sciences UANDES participates as co-investigator in this interdisciplinary project, Matias PetersenThe author will contribute theoretical elements from institutional economics to understand how local institutional contexts interact with the processes of domestic configuration in lower middle class sectors, opening new perspectives on the formation of domestic units and the decisions of the new generations in this area.
+The researcher was awarded a grant from the FAI Priority Thematic Areas Competition (ATP) from the Directorate of Research of Universidad de los Andes.
+The dean of the School of Social Sciences at UANDES, Matias Petersen, is participating as a co-investigator in this interdisciplinary project.
+He will contribute theoretical elements from institutional economics to understand how local institutional contexts interact with the processes of household formation in lower-middle-class sectors, opening new perspectives on the formation of domestic units and the decisions of the new generations in this area.

 The study focuses on young people between the ages of 18 and 34 and compares two Santiago neighborhoods, revealing which offers better access to local urban services.

-Consuelo Araos
+Consuelo Araos,

 FAI Competition Priority Thematic Areas